timskovjacobsen/hugo-theme-even/docs/datastructures/linear/datastructures_linear.md

 Arrays are fixed-length data structures that hold multiple entities of the same type as its elements.
 The elements are retrieved by using their index in the array.

 - An array is statically allocated to a contiguous block of memory, i.e. the elements must be next to each other in memory.
-  Data can be stored any location within the allocated memory, it does not have to be contiguous.
+  Data can be stored in any location within the allocated memory, it does not have to be contiguous.

 - At creation, the size must be specified and remains constant.
 If an array has length $n$, then adding an element at index $n+1$ is not possible without creating a new array with increased allocated memory.
 This operation involves copying all elements from the previous array, and is therefore costly.
   This is the biggest drawback of Arrays.